BSc(Hons) Sport Rehabilitation

 Careers / Further study

-As a qualified rehabilitator, you can put yourself forward for jobs with sports injury clinics, health clubs, fitness centres, rehabilitation units and professional sports clubs.
+As a Graduate Sport Rehabilitator, you can put yourself forward for jobs with sports injury clinics, health clubs, fitness centres, rehabilitation units and professional sports clubs.

 You could also work in the public sector, where there is an increasing demand for graduates in rehabilitation roles and for GP referral schemes.
 Or, you could set up your own clinical practice serving your local sporting community or working in strength and conditioning.